The Power of Greedy for Online Minimum Cost Matching on the Line: Greedy is -competitive in the Random request Model: Overview of the Proof

-We then lower bound each of these terms separately using Lemma \ref{prop_fi}, Lemma \ref{prop_gi}, Lemma \ref{prop:l_nbeta}, and the regularity of the requests sequence.
+We then lower bound each of these terms separately, using in particular the regularity of the requests sequence.
 We deduce from this lower bound that if $t_i> n- (1-c_2)^in$, then the number of requests matched in $I_i$ exceeds the initial number of free servers in $I_i$, which is a contradiction.
 Hence the bound $t_i\leq n- (1-c_2)^in$.
-Finally, by combining the above inequalities shown in Lemma~\ref{lem:Ii_Ii} and Lemma~\ref{lem:I_i_depleted_t}, we show inductively that there is a constant $d_1>0$ such that the intervals $\{I_i\}_{i\in [d_1\log(n)]}$ are depleted in increasing order, i.e. that $m< t_{1}<\ldots< t_{d_1\log(n)}\leq n-n^{c_3}$ and that $m<t_{\{0\}}$, (Lemma~\ref{lem:lb1}), which is the main lemma of this first part.
+Finally, by combining properties (A) and (B), we show inductively that there is a constant $d_1>0$ such that the intervals $\{I_i\}_{i\in [d_1\log(n)]}$ are depleted in increasing order, i.e. that $m< t_{1}<\ldots< t_{d_1\log(n)}\leq n-n^{c_3}$ and that $m<t_{\{0\}}$, which is the main result of this first part.